-

 Real Life Hunger Games: Are Children Being Sacrificed In Our Nation’s Capital?

 Sarah* and her two young kids have lived in DC their entire lives.
 Sarah works 7 days a week as a hair stylist but only makes $1,100 a month.
 Sarah and her children were recently put out by Sarah’s mother.
-Every night Sarah tries to find someone to take her kids while she spends most […] Read more…
+Every night Sarah tries to find someone to take her kids while she spends most nights sleeping in a car.
+Sarah’s family applied for shelter last fall but was told that no families would be placed unless the weather dipped below freezing.
+Every week she called the Virginia Williams Family Resource Center (VWFRC), DC’s central family intake site for emergency… Read more…

 -